vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 have other data attached.
 Function names in the dictionary tell you how many arguments they require, where to go to execute their code.
 User variable names in the dictionary store a pointer to their value (in the stack or heap).
 Ordinary English words have bits describing their part-of-speech information and how to use them in parsing.

 In fact, ordinary words have multiple meanings which can vary in their part of speech and their ontology, so the list of possible meanings and descriptions is part of the dictionary entry.
 When working directly with a dictionary entry, the code uses `WORDP` as its datatype (pointer to a word).
-Code working indirectly with a dictionary entry uses `MEANING` as its datatype.
+Code working indirectly with a dictionary entry uses `MEANING` as its datatype, which has an index into it.

 A `MEANING` is an index into the dictionary along with description bits that can say which meaning of the word is referred to or which part of speech form (like noun vs verb) is being referred to.
-In a concept definition, for example, one can refer to break, which means any meaning or POS-type of the word break.
+In a concept definition, for example, one can refer generically to `break`, which means any meaning or a specific POS-type of the `break`.
 One refers to the 33rd meaning of break as `break~33`, which implies a specific part of speech and place in the ontology of the dictionary.
 One refers to noun meanings of break as `break~n`.

 ## Facts

 The third fundamental datatype is the fact, a triple of data.
+The datatype is FACT.
 The fields are called subject, verb, and object but that is just a naming convention.

 They can hold any kind of data.
-Each field of a fact is either a `MEANING` (which in turn references a text string) or a direct index reference to another fact.
+Each field of a fact is either a `MEANING` (which in turn references a dictionary entry which points to a text string) or a direct index reference to another fact.
 As a direct reference, it is not text.
 It is literally an offset into fact space.
 But facts have description bits on them, and one such bit can say that a field is not a normal MEANING but is instead a binary number fact reference.